RIR360/development/journal/2025/october.md

 - Forget the people, but keep the learnings.
 - In this technical era, you must choose a field and become an expert.
 - AI is surely gonna make things easy and hard for some.
+- Focusing on the backend and integrating is more important nowadays.